MikeHopley/ftl-ships-guide/stealth-b.md

 * Beam 1 attacks every 3.6 seconds
 * Beam 2 attacks every 4.4 seconds

-Mini Beam into cloaking has a 40% chance to drag into weapons.
-Cloaking is less likely to be targeted when on cooldown, so you should pre-cloak the Mini Beam (unless perhaps that stops you cloaking another weapon).
-This also gives the best chance of running away.

-If your weapons *do* get hit, don’t just rush all your crew to repair them.
-Keep the FTL charging, and also try to repair cloaking.
-The correct repair priorities are very difficult to judge, and depend on the situation.
-If you jump away with critical systems damaged, jump to a known safe beacon.

-Later on, with fully-trained weapons crew, you do not need to delay firing the Glaive against enemies with cloaking: it can hit them exactly as they enter cloak.
-Practise your weapons or hacking timing against non-cloaking enemies.
-Similarly, a pre-ignited Glaive can fire immediately against cloaking enemies (notably shieldless auto-scouts).

-Watch out for *Pirate* Mantis Interceptors, because you can’t hit both shields and weapons.
-Consider this when a fight is optional.

-Sector 1 distress beacons are worth visiting, but guaranteed fights are better.
-You have blue options from cloaking (okay, good once upgraded) and the Glaive Beam (weak).
-Note that Long-Ranged Scanners effectively decrease the value of unmarked beacons.

 ## Hard-mode trickery

 On Hard specifically, enemy targeting can be manipulated to reduce the chance that your weapons or cloaking get hit.